xxuanwang-zz/Python-App-with-Salseforce-Database/README.md

-# Capstone project - Automation
+# Capstone project -Web Scraper

-This capstone project is an automated process to complete vendor checks and store the results as openable PDF documents for the DIR contract managers.
-It is a python-based program that involves web scraping, database query, and auto-creation of documents.
-Vendor account information is fetched from Salesforce by using the Salesforce REST API client.
+It is a python-based application that involves web scraping, database query, and auto-creation of documents.
+Vendor information is fetched from the Salesforce database by using its REST API client.
+Vendor info will be used as input for certain websites to search for required PDFs.

+Also, this application impelmented multi-threading to speed up the running process.

+**Tech Stack**
+- Python
+- Salesforce Object Query Language (SOQL)